meangpu/DMEmoba/README.md

 - [ ] Make the game able to do auto-attack for players which most MOBA game should have
 - [ ] Improve the game to have more smooth gameplay and lower latancy between clients and server

+## what we have done in Final presentation
+- :white_check_mark: Make the game have capability to take the damage of attack interaction for both allies and enemies
+- :white_check_mark: Add more skills and abilities to the players called Champion or Heros
+- :white_check_mark: Improve the game to have more smooth gameplay and lower latancy between clients and server

+## Future plan
+- Add the shop for upgrade the status and ability of the players
+- Make the game able to do auto-attack for players which most MOBA game should have
+- Make the game able to handle more states (Expected in fully MOBA featured)
+- Make the game able to handle more states (Expected in fully MOBA featured)

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->